 Ansonia is a medium-sized city located in the state of Connecticut.
 With a population of 18,854 people and four constituent neighborhoods, Ansonia is the 60th largest community in Connecticut.
 Ansonia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Ansonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ansonia is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ansonia who work in office and administrative support (15.86%), sales jobs (9.97%), and teaching (7.88%).
+Overall, Ansonia is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Ansonia who work in office and administrative support (18.77%), sales jobs (11.67%), and teaching (7.63%).

-Ansonia is a somewhat ethnically-diverse city.
+Ansonia is an extremely ethnically-diverse city.
 The people who call Ansonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ansonia residents report their race to be White, followed by Black or African-American.
 Ansonia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.60% of the city’s residents.
+People of Hispanic or Latino origin account for 21.45% of the city’s residents.
 Important ancestries of people in Ansonia include Irish, Polish, German, and English.

 The most common language spoken in Ansonia is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Vietnamese.